 RIST Main Profile:

-- Null packet suppression (null packets aren’t sent in order save bitrate)
+- Null packet suppression (null packets aren’t sent in order to save bitrate)

 - Encryption & authentication.
 Many say that encryption without authentication is pointless.

 - High bit rate support